quickwit-oss/quickwit/README.md

 # 🙋 FAQ
 ###  How Quickwit is different from traditional search engines like Elasticsearch or Solr?
 The core difference and advantage of Quickwit is its architecture built from the ground-up for the cloud.
 We decoupled compute and storage for search, designed highly-performant index data structures, optimized IO paths to make it fast on object storage, and implemented highly-reliable distributed search so all engineers can sleep at night.
 Last but not least, we put our love in every line of code.

+### How Quickwit compares to Elastic in terms of cost?
+We estimate that Quicwkit can be up to 10x cheaper on average than Elastic.
+To understand how, check out our [common crawl demo](common-crawl.quickwit.io).

 ### What license does Quickwit use?
 Quickwit is open-source under the GNU Affero General Public License Version 3 - AGPLv3.
 Fundamentally, this means that you are free to use Quickwit for your project, as long as you don't modify Quickwit.
 If you do, you have to make the modifications public.
 We also provide a commercial license for enterprises to provide support and a voice on our roadmap.